Abbywinters.com: Company status

 On 1 June 2010, Hall announced that G Media was selling the business to his new Dutch company, and would be moving its operations to Amsterdam, Netherlands because of legal problems in Australia (see below for details).
 The company had been based in the Melbourne suburb of Fitzroy before their move.
 It now operates from an office in central Amsterdam.

 In late 2007, the company had also briefly opened a second office in Sydney.
 In late 2007, the site partnered with Wicked Pictures as the exclusive distributor for Abbywinters.com DVDs.

 The company claims to have regularly donated $1,000 a week to various organisations including Samba, ASACP, and other open source projects, as well as health aid organisations.
 Abby Winters was a "Sustaining Contributor" on the Free Software Foundation's Thank GNUs 2007, and on the OpenBSD's donations list.
 It also made a A$78,000 donation to the Black Saturday bushfires appeal.

+On 28 June 2023, site owner Garion Hall announced that Abbywinters stopped producing new content due to lack of profitability and the inability to find suitable models.

 Criticism by former model Liandra Dahl

-In 2007, ex-Abby Winters model Liandra Dahl wrote on her blog about privacy problems concerning G Media sites, which was picked up by the Herald Sun.
+In 2007, ex-Abby Winters model Helen Corday (then known with the stage name as Liandra Dahl) wrote on her blog about privacy problems concerning G Media sites, which was picked up by the Herald Sun.

 Dahl was concerned that Abby Winters fails to inform young and inexperienced models that content may be available outside of the confines of the paysite, on file sharing networks, and how their involvement in pornography might revisit them inhibiting their future choices.
-However, following the raid on G Media (see below), Dahl reopened her blog to make clear that the Herald Sun had "misquoted her" and that she didn't support the new laws against pornography in Australia.
+Dahl later noted that the Herald Sun had "misquoted her" and that she didn't support the new laws against pornography in Australia.